 See In re: Critical Care Nursing Agency, Inc., CON File No. 96-2/3-5790-X/Z, 7.
 Based on the unmet need calculation excerpt above and because 224 patients were projected - five patients below the threshold of "at least 229 projected home health recipients" - the WVHCA determined that another provider was not needed in Wayne County and denied the application.

 Id. at 9.
-The Critical Care matter unmistakably demonstrates that the terms adjustment and threshold are not meant to be interchangeable, but also illustrates the irrationality of the WVHCA's position on the applicability of the conclusion in some circumstances, but not all circumstances.
-How were 224 home health recipients in Wayne County an insufficient projection in Critical Care, and yet 55 recipients (the number projected by Personal Touch in Wayne County) a sufficient projection in this matter?
+The Critical Care matter unmistakably demonstrates that the separate terms adjustment and threshold are not meant to be interchangeable, but also illustrates the irrationality of the WVHCA's position that the conclusion applies in some circumstances, but not all circumstances.
+How were 224 home health recipients in Wayne County an insufficient projection in Critical Care, resulting in the WVHCA's denial of the application, and yet 44 recipients (the number projected by UHC in Preston County) is a sufficient projection to allow approval by the WVHCA in this matter?
 Why were both the adjustment and the threshold applied in Critical Care, but neither was applied in this matter?